stSoftwareAU/aws-initialise-image/README.md

 # aws-initialise-image
 Public bootstrap script for AWS images.

-## Generating and Store a New SSH Key Pair
+## Generate and Store a New SSH Key Pair
 1. To generate a ssh private key use ssh-keygen in the command line and follow the prompts, be sure **not** to set a passphrase for the new key.
 For more information refer to [this useful GitHub article](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

 ```bash